fingerthief/minimal-chat/README.md

 To run the web app locally, you'll need `NodeJS` installed so NPM is available.
 Then, navigate to the project directory in VSCode and run the following commands:

 1. Install needed packages: `npm install`
-2. Start local server: `npm run start-server` (terminal will output the IP and port the server is running on)
+2. Start local server: `npm run dev` (terminal will output the IP and port the server is running on)
 3. That's it!
 The app is now running locally.

 ### Compiling Your SCSS to CSS

-- Run the command `npm run scss-build`
+- Vue handles this with a recompiles during hot reloads.

 ### Building/Bundling (WIP)

-- Running `npm run build` will perform a dist build gulpfile process that incldues minification and cache busting (sort of) and output to the `public` folder.
+- Running `npm run build` will perform a dist build process that incldues minification and cache busting (sort of) and output to the `public` folder.

 ## Applcation Demo (PWA)